whoozle/android-file-transfer-linux/README.md

 # android-file-transfer-linux
-Android File Transfer for Linux reimplemented with Qt
+Android File Transfer for Linux - interactive mtp client implemented in C++ using Qt toolkit